Ralph Wiggum: Reception

 Ralph has become one of the show's most popular characters.
 He is commonly featured on media and merchandise related to the show, including the season 13 home media box set.
 Kidrobot released Ralph as a separate figure from the rest of their Simpsons line of figurines in 2009.
 The figure is twice as large as the others.
 The comedy band The Bloodhound Gang made a song titled "Ralph Wiggum" on the album Hefty Fine, dedicated to the character and composed solely of some of his most famous quotes for lyrics.
 Show creator Matt Groening has stated that writers will most likely take credit for Ralph when someone asks who writes specific characters, which is a common misconception about the writing process.

+In popular culture

+The Ralph Wiggum technique, a popular AI-driven software development method.